juliosolisar/quarto-letter-jssa/README.md

 ## Usage

 - Fill out your data (sender / recipient) in the YAML-Header.
-- if you have your signature as a pdf file, set parameter `signature: my-signature.png`.
+- if you have your signature as a png file, set parameter `signature: my-signature.png`.
 If you don't want a graphical signature, set parameter  `signature: ""`.

 ## Screenshots